mrled/caryatid/readme.markdown

 In your packerfile, you must add it as a post-processor in a *series*, and coming after a vagrant post-processor (because caryatid requires Vagrant boxes to come in as artifacts).

-There are five configuration parameters:
+These are the configuration parameters

 - `name` (required): The name of the box.
 - `description` (required): A longer description for the box